Zezombye/blog/articles/overpy.md

 }
 ```

-This is much more understandable and we can finally figure out what this program does: A is 5, B is 3, sum is A+B, it prints “Sum = ” followed by the sum.
+This is much more understandable and we can finally figure out what this program does: A is 5, B is 3, sum is A+B, it prints "Sum = " followed by the sum.

-Because processors can only run assembly, a program called the “compiler” translates C to assembly.
-The further a language is from assembly, the “higher” level it is.
+Because processors can only run assembly, a program called the "compiler" translates C to assembly.
+The further a language is from assembly, the "higher" level it is.
 Hence, high-level languages are easier to work with than low-level languages, as they contain more abstraction layers to make it easier for the programmer.

 The C language, although still quite primitive, already has a lot of advantages over assembly: